fzi-forschungszentrum-informatik/TSInterpret/README.md

 ```
 ### Create Classifcation Model
 This Section uses a pretrained Classification Model to illustrate the use of our package.
 For running the example, please clone our repository and comment the variable  PATH_TO_YOUR_CLASSIFICATION_MODEL in.
-The code in this section can also be replaces with your personal classifiaction model written in torch or tensorflow.
+The code in this section can also be replaces with your personal classification model written in torch or tensorflow.
 ```python

 # Load data.